-To determine whether you’re ready to buy a home at this time, check out these 100 Questions & Answers About Buying A New Home from the U.S. Department of Housing and Urban Development (HUD).
+To determine whether you’re ready to buy a home at this time, check out these Everything You Need To Know About Buying A Home In Your State from the U.S. Department of Housing and Urban Development (HUD).
 You’ll find everything homebuyers need to know — from start to finish — there.

 Summarized, these are the most important things that a first time homebuyer needs to be aware of…

 #1 Know what you can afford.

 Have this figure in mind before you even start looking at houses.
 As a first time homebuyer, it took 2 years of on-and-off searching for homes before I truly understood the market and chose a house that I liked and could afford.
 Do your homework before you start searching, and don’t expect more than you can afford.
 In fact, you should shop for your mortgage before you shop for your home!

 Depending on the current market, some banks may loan much more than you can truly afford, while others might not be willing to loan you as much money as you really need.
 Only you know what you could actually afford if times got tight.
 You should base the amount of your loan on the salary of one working adult in the home — not both.
 That way, if you lose your job or fall on hard times, your home will be easier to afford (…and keep).

 #2 Take a camera and notebook when you are home shopping.

 Without using these tools, you will not be able to view more than 2 or 3 homes at a time without getting confused as to which house had what.
 When I was shopping for my first home, I had to ask to see the same homes over and over again just to keep the homes separate in my mind.
 We have digital technology now.
 Use it!

 #3 Have a sizable down payment, but don’t borrow money to make it.